-The only reason I mention this is because I often see Canon and Nikon full-frame shooters talk about all the magic that is going to come from the bigger Canon and Nikon mirrorless mounts, but, we’ve been getting that magic for six or seven years now with Fujifilm, Sony and Canon APS-C mirrorless cameras that use mounts correctly designed for their sensors.
-We’ve yet to really see what Canon, Nikon and Panasonic will be able to do with larger mounts on a mirrorless full frame systems, but for now, we have some really cool lenses in the APS-C world.
+The only reason I mention this is that I often see Canon and Nikon full-frame shooters talk about all the magic that is going to come from the bigger Canon and Nikon mirrorless mounts, but, we’ve been getting that magic for six or seven years now with Fujifilm, Sony, and Canon APS-C mirrorless cameras that use mounts correctly designed for their sensors.
+We’ve yet to really see what Canon, Nikon, and Panasonic will be able to do with larger mounts on a mirrorless full-frame system, but for now, we have some really cool lenses in the APS-C world.
 I think that’s why we’ve seen such a shift to APS-C in the last few years by serious photographers.
-The optics have bridged the gap a little between full frame DLSRs and APS-C mirrorless, at least until full-frame mirrorless catches up to the new tech.
+The optics have bridged the gap a little between full-frame DLSRs and APS-C mirrorless, at least until full-frame mirrorless catches up to the new tech.

 Meike 35mm f1.4 Review | Technical Overview